-So I polled the kids I know (pre-k to high school) and asked them to tell me their favorite toys, books, games, and things they'd like to receive.
+So I polled the kids I know (elementary to high school) and asked them to tell me their favorite toys, books, games, and things they'd like to receive.

 Affordable Gift Guides for Kids